Health Benefits and Side Effects of Cabbage

 Bloating is a common reaction when cabbage is eaten in excess.
 Fiber and sugars interact with gut bacteria, producing gas.
 Start with small portions, as these reactions can show up:

-Tip: Add a pinch of cumin while cooking cabbage to reduce gas.
+Tip: Add a pinch of cumin while cooking cabbage to help reduce bloating.

 5. Heartburn